-With COVID-19 dominating the news for over a year now, are people still keeping up with all their other recommended routine vaccines?
+With COVID-19 dominating the news for quite some tim now, are people still keeping up with all their other recommended routine vaccines?

 Unfortunately, studies show that low vaccination rates are a growing concern for Americans of all ages.
 According to the Centers for Disease Control and Prevention (CDC), Americans do a poor job of building and maintaining their immunity throughout adulthood, and fewer childhood vaccines have been given during the COVID-19 pandemic.